webpy/webpy.github.com/MetaClassAutoURLS.md

         def POST(self):
             pass

-Of course, this is a simple example that leaves a lot to be desired (handling attrs lacking a urls key, for instance), but it should get you on your way.
+Of course, this is a simple example that leaves a lot to be desired (handling attrs lacking a url key, for instance), but it should get you on your way.